crowdagger/lise-henry.github.io/articles/optimising_strings.md

 generated binary).
 I'm not sure what this means exactly: did I miss something?
 Is SIMD actually not helpful for that case?

-### Using `u8` instead of `chars` ###

-I suppose all of this could be optimised by using a slice of `u8` instead of `chars` and assuming the input to be ASCII.
-It would probably be faster, and autovectorisation might kick in more easily.
-However, I'm not sure there is a way to do that without giving up UTF-8 support: I don't know what would happen by matching on `<`, `>` or `&` in a slice of `u8`.
-I guess it would work well in 99% of the cases, but I suppose there is the possibility that the code for e.g. `<` actually doesn't correspond to a real `<` but to the second, third or fourth bytes of another unicode character, which could cause quite awful bugs later on.
-Though, again, maybe ASCII compatibility avoids this problem, but I don't know Unicode enough to be certain of that, and I rather not take risks.
-(Plus, I also have similar examples that need to replace characters that are not ASCII.)

-> **Post-scriptum**: I got confirmation (thanks to the Rust Reddit :))
-> that it's possible to safely search for ASCII characterss in a slice of
-> `u8`, since the leading bit is set to `1` if it isn't the first byte
-> of a character.
-I guess I'll have to do some more benches in the
-> next few days.